 If you are divorced from a Federal employee, or annuitant, you may not continue to get benefits under your former spouse's enrollment.
 This is the case even when the court has ordered your former spouse to provide health coverage for you.
 However, you may be eligible for your own FEHB coverage under either the spouse equity law or Temporary Continuation of Coverage (TCC).
 If you are recently divorced or are anticipating a divorce, contact your ex-spouse's employing or retirement office to get information about your coverage choices.
 You can also visit OPM's website at www.opm.gov/healthcare-insurance/healthcare/plan-information/.
+We may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment.

-Temporary Continuation of Coverage (TCC) If you leave Federal service, Tribal employment, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
+• Temporary Continuation of Coverage (TCC) If you leave Federal service, Tribal employment, or if you lose coverage because you no longer qualify as a family member, you may be eligible for Temporary Continuation of Coverage (TCC).
 The Patient Protection and Affordable Care Act (ACA) did not eliminate TCC or change the TCC rules.
 For example, you can receive TCC if you are not able to continue your FEHB enrollment after you retire, if you lose your Federal or Tribal job, if you are a covered dependent child and you turn 26, etc.